 The majority of pupils should be able to complete the tests without a break.
-However, if a pupil finds it difficult to concentrate for long periods of time, or experiences fatigue, the school might want to split the test into sections and allow the pupil a break.
+However, if a pupil finds it difficult to concentrate for long periods of time, or experiences fatigue, the school might want to split the test into sections and allow the pupil a rest break.

-The content of the test must not be discussed during rest breaks.
+The contents of the test must not be discussed during rest breaks.

 Written or oral translations

-Written translations can be made of the mathematics tests can be made in advance and oral translations may be given by a translator as the test is administered.
+Written translations of the mathematics tests can be made in advance and oral translations may be given by a translator as the test is administered.
 Pupils may write their responses in English or in their first language.
 If a pupil’s answers are not in English, then the pupil’s usual translator should make a transcript into English.

 A translator must not be a relative, carer or guardian of the pupil requiring a translation.

 The English reading and English grammar, punctuation and spelling tests cannot be translated.
 No help may be given with reading or understanding the questions or passages of text on which questions in the tests are based.
 Only the general instructions can be translated.

 Apparatus in the mathematics test

-If a pupil has difficulties accessing two-dimensional diagrams schools may give them real objects that look like those illustrated in the mathematics tests.
+If a pupil has difficulty accessing two-dimensional diagrams, schools may give them real objects that look like those illustrated in the mathematics tests.

-Schools may consider administering the mathematics tests to these pupils after they have been administered to other pupils, or reviewing the downloadable versions of the tests on NCA tools, which will be available from Tuesday 3 May, before administering the tests so they know which questions apparatus may be required for.
+Schools may consider administering the mathematics tests to these pupils after they have been administered to other pupils, or reviewing the downloadable versions of the tests on NCA tools, which will be available from Tuesday 2 May, before administering the tests, so they know which questions apparatus may be required for.

 Making modifications to the test papers